omn-Kane/my-todolist/README.md

 3. Add missing requirement #5 to the application (Dockerfile and update readme with instructions) (Done)

 ## Bonus
-4. Display test coverage after tests are executed
+4. Display test coverage after tests are executed (Done)
 5. Find and fix the XSS vulnerability in the application.
 Also make sure that it wont happen again by including a test.
+(Done)

 > ## Notes
 > - Update the code as needed and document what you have done in the readme below